ashenafiDL/sales-ETL/README.md

    - install `git-lfs` (`sudo apt install git-lfs` on ubuntu)
    - enable git lfs by running `git lfs install`

+3. Create `.env` file and set it up as in `.env.example` file

-3. Open `Load and Transform` jupyter notebook and run each cell one by one.
+4. Open `Load and Transform` jupyter notebook and run each cell one by one.

-4. Visualizations are available at `visualization-pdf` and `visualization.pbit` files
+5. Visualizations are available at `visualization-pdf` and `visualization.pbit` files